What Is Fasting

 Chasten the soul David cried and fasted to the Lord so he might find grace in God’s sight.
 He chastened his soul by fasting and came nearer to the Lord (Psalms 69:10).

 Consider the True meaning God asked his children not to fast without knowing its real meaning and purpose.
-People who fast must change their behavior in order to win the favor in God’s sight.
+People who fast must change their behavior in order to win the favor of God’s sight.
 They should quit all kinds of iniquities.
 They should show kindness to the poor.
 God loves to see his people faithful and compassionate towards others (Isaiah 58:1-14).

 Three Main Types Of Fasting Are Mentioned In The Bible